What is a hair toner and how exactly does it work?

 - Purple Grey

-We generally recommend 20 Vol developer, mixed in a ratio of 1 part toner to 2 parts developer.
+We generally recommend 20 Volume developer with Ugly Duckling toners, mixed in a ratio of 1 part toner to 2 parts developer.
 This will allow you to open the hair cuticle more, kick out more of the unwanted yellow, and achieve color vibrancy and long lasting ashy results.

 Only use 10 Vol developer when you have lightened the hair to very very pale yellow, level 10. (see below).
 Here, 10 Vol would be enough.
 Otherwise, stick with 20 Vol.

 A case where 10 Vol developer would be enough